auth0/docs/articles/quickstart/webapp/aspnet-core-v1_1/_includes/_login.md

 2. This returns a `ChallengeResult` which instructs the ASP.NET Authentication middleware to issue a challenge to the Authentication middleware which is registered with the `authenticationScheme` of `Auth0`.
 (When we created the instance of `OpenIdConnectOptions` in the `Startup` class we passed a value of **Auth0** to the constructor.
 This is the authentication scheme, so that is why the authentication middleware knows to challege this OIDC middleware to authenticate the user.)
 3. At this point the OIDC middleware is challenged, and it will redirect the user to the Auth0 `/authorize` endpoint, which will display Lock and require the user to log in - whether it be with username/password, social provider or any other Identity Provider.
 4. Once the user has logged in, Auth0 will call back to the `/signin-auth0` endpoint in your application and pass along an authorization code.
 5. The OIDC middleware will "listen" for any request made to the `/signin-auth0` path and intercept it.
-It will look for the authorization code which Auth0 sent in the query string and then call the `/oauth/token` endpoint to exchange the authorization code for an `id_token` and `Access Token`.
+It will look for the authorization code which Auth0 sent in the query string and then call the `/oauth/token` endpoint to exchange the authorization code for an `id_token` and Access Token.
 6. The OIDC middleware will look at the `id_token` and extract the user information from the claims on the token.
 7. Finally the OIDC middleware will return a successful authentication response, which will result in a cookie being stored indicating that the user is authenticated, and the cookie will also contain claims with the user's information.
 This means that on all subsequent requests the cookie middleware will automatically authenticate the user, and no further requests will be made to the OIDC middleware (unless explicitly challenged).
 :::